Syahda Guruh Langkah Samudera: Career

+Syahda (far left) meeting with U.S. embassy officials in 2025.

 Following his time in New York, Syahda returned to the foreign ministry in Jakarta, serving as deputy director (chief of subdirectorate) for trade, economic services, investment, finance and environment from February 2015 to December 2016.
 Upon reorganizations within the foreign ministry's structure, Syahda's subdirectorate was split into several subdirectorates, and he was named as the deputy director for trade and investment treaties in January 2017.
 After two years, in February 2019 he was transferred to the permanent mission to the United Nations in Geneva, Switzerland with the rank of counsellor, and later minister counsellor, to October 2020, focusing on international trade and WTO issues.

+Syahda (left) with foreign ministry's public diplomacy director Ani Nigeriawati in 2026.

 On 6 October 2020, Syahda became the director for economic law and treaties.
 President Prabowo Subianto nominated him as ambassador to Qatar in July 2025.
 He underwent a closed assessment by the House of Representative's first commission on 5 July and was approved in a session three days later.
-He was installed as ambassador on 8 October 2025.
+He was installed as ambassador on 8 October 2025 and presented his credentials to Emir of Qatar Tamim bin Hamad Al Thani on 11 February 2026.